Gadhafi’s son says he has ‘solid proof’ Sarkozy took Libyan cash

 "Ex-president Sarkozy is responsible for the chaos, the spread of terrorism and illegal immigration in Libya," he said.

-After the toppling of his father, he was jailed by rebels for seven years during which time images appeared showing he was missing several fingers.
-He was freed last year, his whereabouts are unknown, and remains wanted by the International Criminal Court for alleged crimes against humanity relating to the Libyan uprising in 2011.
+After his father was toppled, he was jailed by rebels for seven years during which images appeared showing he was missing several fingers.
+He was freed last year, his whereabouts are unknown, and he remains wanted by the International Criminal Court for alleged crimes against humanity relating to the Libyan uprising in 2011.

 Sarkozy has faced other campaign-related legal troubles in the past.

-In February 2017, he was ordered to stand trial after being handed preliminary charges for suspected illegal overspending on his failed 2012 re-election campaign.
+In February 2017, he was ordered to stand trial on preliminary charges of illegal overspending on his failed 2012 re-election campaign.
 Sarkozy has appealed the decision.